-In our opinion, the balance sheet referred to above presents fairly, in all material respects, the financial position of Riverwalk Logistics, L.P. as of June 30, 2000 in conformity with accounting principles generally accepted in the United States.
+In our opinion, the balance sheet referred to above presents fairly, in all material respects, the financial position of Riverwalk Logistics, L.P. and subsidiaries as of December 31, 2000 in conformity with accounting principles generally accepted in the United States.